HewlettPackard/oneview-chef/README.md

 oneview_scope 'Scope1' do
   client <my_client>
   data <resource_data>
+  add <resource_list> # Hash containing combinations of <resourcetype>: <Array of names> to be added to the scope.
+The resource types
+   # can be either Strings or Symbols, and should be in upper CamelCase. i.e.: ServerHardware, Enclosure - Optional
-  add     # Hash containing combinations of <resourcetype>: <Array of names> to be added to the scope - Optional remove  # Hash containing combinations of <resourcetype>: <Array of names> to be removed from the scope - Optional action [:create, :create_if_missing, :delete, :change_resource_assignments] end
+  remove <resource_list> # Hash containing combinations of <resourcetype>: <Array of names> to be removed from the scope.
+The resource types
+   # can be either Strings or Symbols, and should be in upper CamelCase. i.e.: ServerHardware, Enclosure - Optional
+  action [:create, :create_if_missing, :delete, :change_resource_assignments]
+end
 ```